 - 1. Complete assigned readings before the nursing skills lab demonstration class.
 Reading assignments are important and should be read thoroughly.
 Students should also read the skills lab guide and skills checklist.
 These should be used as a guide for practicing skills and for performing check-offs. - 2.
-If an audiovisual (AV) is shown during the nursing skills lab and the student is absent, he or she will be responsible for viewing the audiovisual prior to his/her make-up session(s).
-Students must show evidence of having reviewed the assigned AV materials as requested by faculty.
+If a clinical skills video is shown during the nursing skills lab and the student is absent, he or she will be responsible for viewing the clinical skills video prior to his/her make-up session(s).
+Students must show evidence of having reviewed the assigned video as requested by faculty.
 If evidence is not submitted, the student will not be permitted to attend the skills lab session.
-This will constitute a skills lab absence and must be made up after viewing the assigned AV materials. - 3.
+This will constitute a skills lab absence and must be made up after viewing the assigned clinical skills video. - 3.
 Students are expected to attend each scheduled skills lab.
 If unable to attend, the student must notify the course coordinator or other faculty member prior to the scheduled session.
 It is the student's responsibility to make up any missed skills lab.
 The attendance procedure of the ASN Program applies to all scheduled skills lab sessions. - 4.
 The Nursing Skills Lab will be open for scheduled practice and skills check off times.
-Students electing additional practice times will be allowed into the lab at times pre-arranged with the Virtual Hospital and Technology Innovations Coordinator or nursing faculty.
+Students electing additional practice times will be allowed into the lab at times pre-arranged with the nursing faculty. - 5.
+Cell phones and food will not be allowed in the lab.